-The IRS allows you to contribute up to $19,500 in a 401(k), 403(b) or other employer-provided retirement plan in 2020.
+The IRS allows you to contribute up to $19,500 in a 401(k), 403(b) or another employer-provided retirement plan in 2020.
 If you’re 50 or older, you can up that amount by $6,500.
 Check with your employer or retirement plan administrator to see if it enables you to increase the amount withheld from your paycheck before year-end.
-Also consider contributing a year-end bonus to your retirement savings plan if you have not yet reached contributed the maximum.
+Also, consider contributing a year-end bonus to your retirement savings plan if you have not yet reached contributed the maximum.

 If you are saving for retirement through an IRA, you can deduct up to $6,000 for the year, or $7,000 if you are 50 or older.

 If you’re a self-employed physician, you can contribute up to $57,000 ($63,500 if you’re 50 or older) to a solo 401(k) plan.
 Your contributions can’t exceed your self-employment income for the year.

 While you only have until year-end to contribute to a 401(k), you have until April 15, 2021, to contribute to an IRA or solo 401(k) and still be able to deduct it from your 2020 taxable income.
 However, you must open the account by December 31.